-9.44 A consumption function that expresses utility as a function of the quantities of goods and services consumed describes the using up of those goods and services rather than expenditures or acquisitions.
-In order to measure consumption as an activity, it would be necessary to adopt accounting procedures similar to those used in a production account, where a clear distinction is drawn between purchases of goods to be used in production and their subsequent use as inputs.

-9.45 In practice, the System measures household consumption by expenditures and acquisitions only.
+- 10.43 A consumption function that expresses utility as a function of the quantities of goods and services consumed describes the using up of those goods and services rather than expenditures or acquisitions.
+In order to measure consumption as an activity, it would be necessary to adopt accounting procedures similar to those used in a production account, where a clear distinction is drawn between purchases of goods to be used in production and their subsequent use as inputs. - 10.44 In practice, the SNA measures household consumption by expenditures and acquisitions only.
 The repeated use of durables by households could be recognized only by extending the production boundary by postulating that the durables are gradually used up in hypothetical production processes whose outputs consist of services.
 These services could then be recorded as being acquired by households over a succession of time periods.
-However, durables are not treated in this way in the System.
-A possible supplementary extension to the System to allow for such an extension of the production boundary could usefully take place in a satellite account.
+However, durables are not treated in this way in the SNA.
+A possible supplementary extension to the SNA to allow for such an extension of the production boundary could usefully take place in an extended satellite account.